 Difference between the funds inflow from the sale of units and the outflow from the redemption of units.
 Unlike net sales, this figure does not include the funds of cooperation partners or advisory/management and asset management mandates.
 However, the net sales from own investments are taken into account in the net funds inflow.

 Performance indicator of sales success in asset management and certificate sales.
 This figure essentially consists of total direct sales of mutual and special funds, fund-based asset management, funds of partner organisations, master funds and advisory/management mandates, ETFs and certificates.
 Sales generated through proprietary investment activities are not taken into account.
 Redemptions and maturities are not taken into account for certificates, since in the certificates business the impact on earnings primarily occurs at the time of issue.

-Positions from credit and capital market business that are not suitable for Asset Management or to release synergies with Asset Management constitute non-core business.
-At the Deka Group, these positions have been separated internally.
-They are reported separately from core business and reduced while safeguarding assets at the same time.
-The portfolio essentially consists of legacy business with securitised and structured products and the volume is now relatively small.
+Non-core business comprises positions from credit and capital market business that are not suitable for Asset Management or realising synergies with Asset Management.
+At the Deka Group, these positions are reported separately from core business and reduced while at the same time safeguarding assets.
+The portfolio essentially consists of legacy business with securitised and structured products as well as bonds of foreign public-sector institutions from the former public finance portfolio.
+The volume is now relatively small.

 Payments to the alliance partners

 Payments made by the Deka Group to the savings banks and Landesbanken.
 These include the transfer of the front-end load from the sale of funds as well as the corresponding sales performance compensation, asset management fee and sales commission.

 Capital ratio calculated by applying the set of regulations stipulated in the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD IV) and taking account of the applicable transitional provisions.